-Name of Employee Designation Percentage increase in Remuneration Mr. J.N.Mylaraiah Managing Director Nil Mr. Anandu Vithal Nayak Chief Financial Officer Nil Mr. R. Ganesh Company Secretary 5
+Name of Director/Key Managerial Personnel Designation Ratio of Remuneration of each Director to median remuneration of employees Percentage increase in Remuneration Mr. J.N.Mylaraiah Managing Director 9.32 8.00% Mr. Anandu Vithal Nayak Chief Financial Officer 8.81 8.00% Mr. R. Ganesh Company Secretary 2.72 5.00%

+- b.
 Independent Directors of the Company are entitled for sitting fees for attending Board/Committee meetings as approved by the Board of Directors of the Company.
 They are not paid any commission or any other remuneration.
 Non-executive Non-Independent Directors are not entitled to any remuneration or sitting fees for attending the meetings.
-The required details for these Directors are, therefore, not applicable.

-- iii) Percentage increase/decrease in the median remuneration of employees in the financial year: No increment was given to any of the employees during the financial year 2023-24. - iv) Number of permanent employees on rolls of the company as on March 31, 2024: 22 - v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: Average percentile increase made in the salaries of employees other than the managerial personnel in the financial year was Nil as compared to Nil increase in the managerial remuneration. - vi) Affirmation that the remuneration is as per the remuneration policy of the Company: It is hereby affirmed that the remuneration paid to Directors and Key Managerial Personnel is as per the remuneration policy of the Company.
+The required details for these Directors are, therefore, not applicable. - 2.
+Percentage increase/decrease in the median remuneration of employees in the financial year: 7.48%. - 3.
+Number of permanent employees on rolls of the company as on March 31, 2025: 22 - 4.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: The average percentile increase in salaries of employees other than the managerial personnel in FY 2024-25 was 7.52% and average percentile increase in the managerial remuneration in the year was 7.00%. - 5.
+Affirmation that the remuneration is as per the remuneration policy of the Company: It is hereby affirmed that the remuneration is as per the Remuneration Policy of the Company.